University clothing essentials

 What clothes to take to uni

 Try sectioning your clothes into Summer and Winter outfits.
-This will mean that you can automatically leave your shorts, sandals and summer dresses at your parent’s or guardian’s house.
+This will mean that you can automatically leave your shorts, sandals and summer dresses at your parent’s house.
 Remember, you can always pick them up when you next visit home.

 Loungewear is key for any student.
 You will be spending a lot of time in your halls, so it is important that you feel comfortable around your new flatmates.
 You might not want to chill with them in your pyjamas at first, so loungewear is essential.
 Joggers and hoodies are also a lifesaver when you have to sit through lectures hungover.
 Comfort is everything.